A-Nitram/Jaxxa-Rimworld/README.md

 ##ChangeLog
 0.01 - Initial Release
 0.02 - Reduced Research Cost
 0.03 - Changed Personal Shields to be Completely Standalone
 		- No research requirements for base shields
 		- Separate copies of the Textures
+	- Added Embrasures
+	- Update description of OmniGel Research
+	- Added Wireless power increase /decrease by 1000 options
+	-

 ##License:
 This work is licensed under http://creativecommons.org/licenses/by/4.0/